tillbiskup/tiny-webcasts/docs/index.rst

   * Create your presentation (slide show) and convert it into PDF format
   * Record the audio for your presentation
   * Cut the audio trace in pieces, one file per slide
-  * Run the "twc" program provided with this project
+  * Run the "twc" command-line program provided with this project
   * Upload and share your final webcast